2017 Regulation Impact Statement

 Australian Government announced changes to the illegal logging laws and published the ‘Reforming Australia’s illegal logging regulations’ - Regulation Impact Statement (RIS).

 The RIS aimed to remove unnecessary costs on the regulated community from the due diligence requirements of the

-Illegal Logging Prohibition Regulation 2012.
+Illegal Logging Prohibition Regulation 2012 (the Regulation).
 The RIS examined six options to improve the operation of the Regulation.
-Some of these options were recommended by the 2015 KMPG led
+Two of these options were recommended by the 2015 KMPG led

 Independent review of the impacts of the illegal logging regulations on small business.

 What were the six options for amending the Regulation?

 - Changing the consignment value threshold

 - Deemed to comply arrangements for timber legality frameworks

 - Deemed to comply arrangements for Country or State Specific Guidelines

 - Deemed to comply arrangements for low-risk countries